AddressFinder/addressfinder-shopify/README.md

 1. Log into the admin panel for your Shopify site, and navigate to Online Store -> Preferences.
 2. Scroll down to the Google Analytics section.
 To complete this section you must have a Google Analytics account.
 If you do not have one, please read the following article: https://help.shopify.com/manual/reports-and-analytics/google-analytics.
 You will need to enter your Google Analytics Tracking Code(this will be in the format: "UA-XXXXXXXX-XX")
 3. Click Save
-4. Reopen the Online Store Preferences and go to the Google Analytics section.
+4. Reopen your Shopify Online Store Preferences and go to the Google Analytics section.
 Your Tracking Code should appear here.
 5. Copy the following script into the "Additional Google Analytics Javascript" textbox that is displayed.
 However if there is already text present in this textbox, then append the following text:
 ```
 (function(d,w){